SAP-samples/teched2025-DT260/exercises/ex2/README.md

 ## Exercise 2.4 Change visualisation towards star rating of flights

-After completing these steps the SAP Fiori Flight Evaluation application will be able to display flight ratings for meal, flight and service quality using start rating.
+After completing these steps the SAP Fiori Flight Evaluation application will be able to display star ratings for meal, flight and service quality of flights.

-1. Open the Metadata Extension **`ZC_FLEVAL_EX_##`** and replace the source code after the **Name;** for meal, flight and service ratings with the following code:
+1. Open the Metadata Extension **`ZC_FLEVAL_EX_##`** and replace the source code after the **Name** for meal, flight and service ratings with the following code:

 ```abap
     @UI.lineItem: [ {